Rumie Staff logo

 Have you heard of the Pomodoro method?

-The Rumie community on Discord uses this timed method of staying on task with an automated Pomodoro bot, but you can also use any timer you have on hand.
+You can use this timed method of staying on task with an automated Pomodoro app, but you can also use any timer you have on hand.
 The method alternates both studying and short breaks to make exam prep more manageable.

 The best part?
 You can build rewards right into your study plan!